Aviah/one-click-django-server/README.md

 # one-click-django-server
-A set of scripts to auto install a django website server
+A set of scripts to auto install a django website server on ubuntu machine